Teen Independence Program (TIP)

 TRUE Relationships Unearth Excellence

-TRUE Mentors’ Internship Program* is a school year-long college and career readiness program for teenagers in Hoboken.
+TRUE Mentors’ Independence Program* is a school year-long college and career readiness program for teenagers in Hoboken.
 Each teen hired will be given training and paired with a mentor to work on a project in partnership with a local business.
 Teens are required to work 4 hours per week on the project at a local business.
 In partnership with local businesses, teens have worked on projects such as Marketing, Product Development, Business Planning, and Event Planning.
-Teens and mentors meet weekly on Thursday nights from 7-8:30pm to work on the project and participate in college and career workshops.
+Teens and mentors meet weekly on Thursday afternoons from 3-4 pm to work on the project and participate in college and career workshops.
 In addition to the internship, teens are offered college and career readiness workshops, one on one help with college applications, help finding a job, visits to local colleges, and life skills training.
 The Internship program is open to 9-12 graders in high school.

 Post-internship, teens are offered college and career readiness workshops, one on one help with college applications, help finding a job, visits to local colleges, and life skills training.